 Shigemori's exquisite gardens

-The gardens on the grounds designed by famous landscape gardener Shigemori Mirei are relatively new, completed in 1975.
-They known as the “Three Shofuen Gardens.”
+The gardens on the grounds designed by famous landscape gardener Shigemori Mirei are relatively new—they were completed in 1975.
+They are known as the “Three Shofuen Gardens.”
 Joko-no-niwa represents the mountains, Kyokusui-no-niwa recreates an entertainment garden for aristocrats during the Heian period, and Horai-no-niwa is a Kamakura period-style depiction of the Chinese concept of paradise.
 These gardens are the final work of master gardener Shigemori.